College & Career Planning

 - Ask for letters of recommendation if you have not already done so.
 Please ask in person.
 Give letter writers at least 2 weeks to complete them.

 - Try to finalize your college choices and begin preparing applications.

 - Be sure to send your college admission test scores to the colleges you are applying to.

 In November: For early decision or early action deadlines, your materials will be due between November 1 and November 15.

-Formalize your plans to take AP exams in May--all students must register with College Board as well as Total Registration (where you pay for your exams) no later than 8:00 a.m. on November 15th. see Mrs. Grosh with questions.
+Formalize your plans to take AP exams in May--all students must register with College Board. later, you will be directed to pay for your exams through Total Registration.

 Attend the FAFSA Completion Night to take care of the forms you will need to submit for Financial Aid for college.

 - Avoid senioritis!
 With midterms behind you, there are scholarships to go after and AP exams to prepare for; keep going!

 - By mid-April, you should have received your admission letters and financial aid packages.
 If you can't decide where to go, take a couple of final visits to help you decide.

 - Don't forget to request your final transcript by completing the senior survey prior to graduation!